siryanto/workshop-accelerating-microbial-with-hpc/Readme.md

 ```
 It will take a while to proceed.

-More information provided in the help by executing `NanoPlot --help`
+More information provided in the help by executing `NanoPlot --help`.
+NanoPlot also creates a report in HTML format, stored in the output directory.
+To preview the report, download it and open it using a web browser.

 Need some coffee?
 You can grab a cup while waiting for NanoPlot to finish.
 <details>